mario6385/Among-us-4/README.md

 - kiyo
 - cheeze

 -----------------------------
 ## references
 These roles are only in "offline among us":
-- cat
+- Cat
-- student president
+- Student president
-- crewstor
+- Crewstor
-- yandere
+- Yandere
+- Predator(smilar role can be played)
-- predator(smilar role can be played)
+- Amnesiac(smilar role can be played)
-- amnesiac(smilar role can be played)
+- Mass murderer(smilar role can be played)